 - Informing you of additional Allianz Life® products or services that may be of interest to you

-To provide these products and services, we may need to ask you directly to provide, among other things, your name, Social Security number, physical address, ZIP code, email address and phone number.
+To provide these products and services, we may need to ask you directly to provide, among other things, your name, Social Security number, physical address, ZIP code, telephone number, mobile phone number, and email address.